RAHU IN ARDRAKETU IN MULA

 Crisis is a sudden transformation and an ongoing feature of life.
-I realize some of us are in survival mode and not in a place to entertain more demands, but these are a few questions about personal readiness that have come to mind lately for myself and others: Do you have a few weeks of food and supplies on hand, so you can weather regional or national shortages when a crisis comes through?
+I realize some of us are in survival mode and not in a place to entertain more demands, but these are a few questions about personal readiness that have come to mind lately for myself and others: Do you have a few weeks of food and supplies on hand, so you can weather regional shortages when a crisis comes through?
 Are you prepared if your home were to suddenly go off the grid?
 Do you have savings in case you lose your job?
-The health and strength versus the vulnerability and weakness of a civilization and its structure gets to the test by crisis, as well.
+The health and strength versus the vulnerability and weakness of a civilization and its structure gets put to the test by crisis, as well.
 How harmonious, crisis-ready and resilient is your community?
 Being challenged to venture forward with confidence into uncharted territory is one of the principle features of crisis, by definition.
 How prepared are you to go through the expansions and contractions of a major transformation smoothly?
 How can you strengthen and balance your life—spiritually and materially—so that you are always (mostly) crisis ready?

 Here’s where you might expect some deeper spiritual truth about becoming and remaining established in the still peace of eternal life during a proverbial storm.
 And then over here is a clever analogy to express the wisdom of deeply rooting oneself in the stable, nourishing soil of Divine comfort.
 We know by instinct and experience that being grounded in something larger than ourselves—God, principles, family, friends, community, nation and the family of nations—that we, as individuals, are better strengthened and supported to weather life’s upheavals.
 And then what?
 It’s an ongoing process.
 Never over.

 Do you know how God controls the clouds and makes his lightning flash?